 About cork bark

 While cork is known for its rugged attractiveness, it is the cost that is a major deterrent for orchid hobbyists.
+But there is a valid reason why this pricing is justified.

-50% of global cork production comes from Portugal, accounting for nearly 70% of world trade.
+50% of the global cork production comes from Portugal, accounting for nearly 70% of world trade.
 The bark is obtained from the Quercus suber or cork oak trees.
 The trees are slow-growing, with a lifespan of 200 years, and are ready for harvesting once they mature.
 Interestingly, the bark is carefully removed without harming the tree.
 The tree grows back the bark over a period of ten years before it is ready for harvesting again.
-This slow growth and gap of 10 years makes cork a costly material.
+The slow growth and a gap of 10 years make cork a costly material.
 A heavy import duty of 29.8% further makes cork expensive, which is why it commands a premium price.

 The Upside of cork mounts